developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The Zebra schema is fully compliant with the Android schema design, yet is far richer than other publicly available schemas.
 It contains multiple layers of nested bundles, which allow it the richness and complexity necessary for configuring Zebra devices.

 <img alt="image" style="height:350px" src="Schema_Analytics_section.png"/>
-_JSON-compliant code for user-facing Analytics settings from OemConfig schema.
+_JSON-compliant OemConfig schema showing code for Analytics UI settings.
 Click to enlarge_.
 <br>

 <img alt="image" style="height:350px" src="McTool_screen_01.png"/>
-_Rendering the Analytics section in Zebra McTool sample app.
+_Rendering the Analytics section of the schema in Zebra McTool sample app.
 Click to enlarge_.
 <br>

 > The OemConfig app and schema are pre-installed in all Zebra devices running Android 7.0 Nougat and in all but the earliest releases of those running Android 8.0 Oreo.